lacroixDj/mars-rover/README.md

 --> Running the container in interactive mode:  docker run -it --name martian-robots lacroixdj/martian-robots:latest
 ```
 **Note:** If you start to see some errors during the process but finally the image is built and the container is running, just ignore them.
 That's because in order to rebuild an re-create a new container  the build.sh script tries to delete any previously created image / container, but if it doesn't exist then docker will throw an error message.
-This is not serious and wont break the build process.
+This is not serious and won't break the build process.

 Ok, just wait until the build process get completed.
 Once the image build has been completed, the containers will run in interactive (-it) mode.